-- (a) The narrow implementation of the European Accessibility Act, confined to the mandatory obligations, omitting important areas such as health services, educational goods and services, household appliances, the built environment, and the corresponding widespread inaccessibility of services rendered by public and private entities, including services listed in article 2 of the Act; - (b) The insufficient quantity of affordable accessible housing in the State party and often inadequate building standards set by the Länder; - (c) The widespread lack of accessibility of public transport; - (d) The lack of institutionalized mechanisms for the participation of organizations of persons with disabilities in the development of accessibility standards. - 20.
-Recalling general comment No. 2 (2014) on accessibility and referring to the pledges in the Coalition Agreement of 2021, the Committee recommends that the State party: - (a) Amend its legislation, at the Federal and Länder levels, to render all services by public and private entities provided to the public accessible, and intensify the implementation of existing provisions on accessibility; - (b) Expand and strengthen legal requirements of accessible housing for public and private use, for new and existing buildings, permitting the building of new inaccessible housing only in narrowly defined exceptional circumstances, setting legally binding time-bound goals to be achieved for buildings owned or used by public entities, and incorporate existing accessibility standards such as DIN 18040-3 into law. - (c) Enact and implement legal requirements guaranteeing the autonomous use of public transport by persons with disabilities, particularly with the following measures: - (i) Implement the forthcoming revised Regulation (EU) No. 1300/2014 (TSI-PRM) expeditiously and with a clear plan and timeframe, and, should the forthcoming revised regulation not guarantee autonomous access to stations and rail services, enact and implement national requirements to this end; - (ii) Enact and implement specific indicators, targets and monitoring mechanisms for the forthcoming revised Regulation (EU) 1315/2013 (TEN-T), ensuring autonomous accessibility of the respective new infrastructure;
+- (a) The narrow implementation of the European Accessibility Act, confined to the mandatory obligations and omitting important areas such as health services, educational goods and services, household appliances and the built environment, and the corresponding widespread inaccessibility of services rendered by public and private entities, including services listed in article 2 of the Act; - (b) The insufficient quantity of affordable accessible housing in the State party and often inadequate building standards set by the Länder; - (c) The widespread lack of accessibility of public transport; - (d) The lack of institutionalized mechanisms for the participation of organizations of persons with disabilities in the development of accessibility standards. - 20.
+Recalling its general comment No. 2 (2014) and referring to the pledges in the coalition agreement of 2021, the Committee recommends that the State party: - (a) Amend its legislation, at the federal and Länder levels, to render all services by public and private entities provided to the public accessible, and intensify the implementation of existing provisions on accessibility; - (b) Expand and strengthen legal requirements of accessible housing for public and private use, for new and existing buildings, permitting the building of new housing that is inaccessible only in narrowly defined exceptional circumstances, setting legally binding time-bound goals to be achieved for buildings owned or used by public entities, and incorporate existing accessibility standards such as DIN 18040-3 into law.

-- (iii) Implement the existing requirements for accessibility of commuter rail services, bus, coach and trolley bus services, cable car services, and passenger navigation services expeditiously and with a clear plan; enact and implement requirements for the autonomous use of public transport in these areas; - (iv) Should the forthcoming revised Regulation (EC) No. 1107/2006 (PRM-Regulation) on air travel not cover the following guarantees, enact and implement provisions prohibiting the denial of boarding because of a disability and the requirement of an accompanying person, and guarantee full compensation for damaged or lost mobility equipment or assistance animals; - (d) Establish institutionalized mechanisms for close consultation with and active involvement of persons with disabilities through their organizations in the processes for the development of accessibility standards.
+- (c) Enact and implement legal requirements guaranteeing the autonomous use of public transport by persons with disabilities, through the following measures in particular: - (i) Implementing the forthcoming revision to Commission Regulation (EU) No. 1300/2014 on the technical specifications for interoperability relating to accessibility of the Union's rail system for persons with disabilities and persons with reduced mobility expeditiously and with a clear plan and time frame and, should the forthcoming revised regulation not guarantee autonomous access to stations and rail services, enacting and implementing national requirements to that end; - (ii) Enacting and implementing specific indicators, targets and monitoring mechanisms for the forthcoming revision to Regulation (EU) 1315/2013 of the European Parliament and of the Council on Union guidelines for the development of the trans-European transport network, ensuring autonomous accessibility of the respective new infrastructure; - (iii) Implementing existing requirements for the accessibility of commuter rail services, bus, coach and trolley bus services, cable car services and passenger navigation services expeditiously and with a clear plan and enacting and implementing requirements for the autonomous use of public transport in those areas; - (iv) Should the forthcoming revision to Regulation (EC) No. 1107/2006 of the European Parliament and of the Council concerning the rights of persons with disabilities and persons with reduced mobility when travelling by air not cover the following guarantees, enacting and implementing provisions prohibiting the denial of boarding because of a disability and the requirement of an accompanying person, and guaranteeing full compensation for damaged or lost mobility equipment or harm to assistance animals; - (d) Establishing institutionalized mechanisms for close consultation with and the active involvement of persons with disabilities through their organizations in the processes for the development of accessibility standards.